 - They introduced the Global Talent Stream, through which eligible workers could get a work permit for Canada in just 10 business days.
 Within two years, around 40,000 workers, many of them tech workers, had arrived through the Global Talent Stream.

 If the Liberals win the election, more temporary foreign workers may be able to change job in Canada without needing a new work permit.
 The government recently proposed a shift away from employer-specific work permits in favour of occupation-specific, meaning more workers would no longer be bound to a single employer, having the freedom to find another job within Canada, so long as it is in the same occupation.

-The Liberals have already introduced the Student Direct Stream (SDS), an expedited study permit processing program available to legal residents of India, China, the Philippines, and Vietnam.
+The Liberals have already introduced the Student Direct Stream (SDS), an expedited study permit processing program available to legal residents of India, China, the Philippines, Vietnam, Morocco, and Senegal.
 These are among the top source countries of the more than half a million international students in Canada today, a figure than continues to rise.
 And the Liberals have been kind to students’ longer-term prospects in Canada, giving them more leeway on how and when they may apply for a post-graduation work permit, as well as bonus points for when they attempt to transition to PR through Express Entry.

 Expect more of the same with a Liberal win, with potential for even more pathways to PR and potential expansion of the SDS to include more source countries.